-Martin Hall, an efficiency apartment hall, houses single and married graduate students, and married undergraduate students.
+Martin Hall, an efficiency apartment hall, houses single undergraduate and graduate students.

-Hawk Hall, a one-bedroom-apartment facility, houses married students (graduate and undergraduate) with families.
+Hawk Hall, a one-bedroom-apartment facility, houses married students (graduate and undergraduate) with families and single graduate students.
 Families with no more than two children may be housed in Hawk Hall.